-The Web provides an opportunity for Gartner to expand and deepen our interactions with clients, prospects, technology providers, business leaders and the media.
-This Policy for Web Participation builds upon longstanding policies regarding associates’ personal conduct and upon the sound judgment that we expect our associates to use in their professional interactions.
+Social media provides an opportunity for Gartner to expand and deepen our interactions with clients, prospects, journalists and other key stakeholders.
+This Policy for social media participation builds upon our Code of Conduct and the sound judgment that we expect our associates to use in all professional interactions.

-“Web Participation” is currently defined as all forms of public Web-based communication and expression, such as blogs, microblogs, social network sites (e.g., LinkedIn, Facebook, Twitter, Instagram, Snapchat), wikis, content sharing sites (e.g., photo, video, image or document), forums, mailing lists, discussion groups and chat rooms.
+We define social media participation as all forms of public communication and expression on platforms such as blogs, social network sites (e.g., LinkedIn, Facebook, Twitter, Instagram, Snapchat), wikis, content sharing sites (e.g., photo, video,

 SCOPE AND APPLICABILITY OF THIS POLICY

-This Policy applies to all Gartner associates, wherever located, including analysts who participate in the Gartner Blogger Network.
-This Policy is expected to guide your behavior in all forms of Web Participation, with the exception of official corporate communications, content published through standard research processes for clients, and internal interactions.
+This Policy applies to all Gartner associates, wherever located, including experts who participate in the Gartner Blogger Network.
+Use this Policy to guide your behavior in all forms of social media participation.

-When applying this Policy to your Web Participation, you should be conscious of the “persona” in which you are speaking, especially when commenting on topics related to the industries we cover: are you in the “professional persona” of a Gartner associate, or the “personal persona” of any member of the public who uses relevant products and services?
+When applying this Policy to your social media participation, be conscious of the “persona” in which you are speaking, especially when commenting on topics related to the industries we cover: are you in the “professional persona” of a Gartner associate, or the “personal persona” of any member of the public who uses relevant products and services?